Updated: Mar 3

 At last, the day has finally arrived!
 Looking back on it, I've been looking forward to this trip for decades, where I could just throw caution to the wind, crack open my vast library of Adventures in Odyssey and set out on the open road, exploring America.

 The day began with intent.
 Intent to see the Great Salt Lake at sunset.
-For 13 straight hours I drove and I drove and I drove some more, all the while seeing great mountains and incredible landscape that no mere photograph can ever do justice.
+For 13 straight hours I drove and I drove and I drove some more, all the while seeing great mountains and incredible landscapes that no mere photograph can ever do justice.
 The rolling hills of Auburn, California were majestic as ever.

 There came a point of time where I kept hearing this high-pitched noise coming from my car.
 Concerned, I pulled over and got out my car only to hear the same noise coming every time a car passed by.
 It turns out that it was the uniquely shaped stones on the mountain nearby.
 It was my first little adventure in the great state of Nevada.

 As I went further still and drove my miles and miles of desert, I couldn't help but imagine Wile E. Coyote charging after the Road Runner in plains very much like the ones I was driving through.
-As Nevada changed to Utah, I saw a great deal of small lakes by the mountains.
+As Nevada changed to Utah, I saw plenty of small lakes by the mountains.
 It got to the point where I almost felt like the road I was traveling on was more of a natural bridge.
 The further I got into Utah, the more mountains I saw covered with snow at the very top.
 It made me crave Belgian waffles!
 Alas, I was unable to see the Great Salt Lake at sunset but was able to take a grainy picture from a distance.

 No worries.
 The best is yet to come!